World Without End: Essays on Apocalypse and After

 In illustrated essays, World Without End: Essays on Apocalypse and After explores the intersections of faith, motherhood, and the climate crisis across the South, from man-made wetlands in Arkansas to conservation cemeteries in South Carolina; from a full-scale replica of Noah’s Ark in Kentucky to the reenactment of the Scopes Monkey Trial.
 Park chronicles the ways the faith she was raised in now seems like an exception to the rule, and explores this divide with compassion and empathy.

-World Without End considers the way religion shapes how Southerners understand and interact with the world—and how faith can compel them to work to save the places they love.
+World Without End considers the way religion shapes how Southerners understand and interact with the world—and how faith can compel us to work to save the places we love.

 Praise for World Without End